 In 1987, Oak Hammock Marsh was designated as a Ramsar Site – a wetland of international importance for wildlife and people.
-Oak Hammock Marsh is also home to Ducks Unlimited Canada’s national headquarters.
+Oak Hammock Marsh is also home to Ducks Unlimited Canada (DUC)’s national headquarters.
 Beyond the borders of the Wildlife Management Area the Province of Manitoba operates a Managed Hunting Area with the cooperation of private landowners.

 Oak Hammock Marsh is one of North America’s birding hotspots and a great destination for people of all ages.